shopware/docs/guides/plugins/plugins/administration/customizing-components.md

 });
 ```

-Now you can render your new component `sw-custom-field` in any template like this.
+Now you can render your new component `sw-custom-field` in any template like this:

 ```twig
     <sw-custom-field></sw-custom-field>